-1.4.1 The total salary adjustment arising from 1.2 and 1.3 shall be determined by the formula or where SAA is the parity maintenance percentage (see 1.3 and 2.2), DISC is the disparity correction percentage (see 1.2 and 2.5), and CGA is the comparison group adjustment percentage.
-The CGA has been agreed by the parties to represent a portion of the percentage difference between the System as defined in Collective Agreements from 1999-2005 and the new System (see 2.1), based on 2004-2005 Statistics Canada data.
-For the purposes of this agreement, the parties agree that this number should be fixed at 1.1%.
-At this time, the parties have only agreed to include the CGA for the 2006-2007 and 2007-2008 contract years.
+1.4.1 The total salary adjustment arising from 1.2 and 1.3 shall be determined by the formula or and the disparity correction) if the parity maintenance adjustment is less than zero, where SAA is the parity maintenance percentage (see 1.3 and 2.2), DISC is the disparity correction percentage (see 1.2 and 2.5).

-$\Delta$ S=Max [0.0, SAA+DISC+CGA] if SAA > = 0, (i.e. = greater of zero or the sum of the parity maintenance adjustment, the disparity correction, and the comparison group adjustment) if the parity maintenance adjustment is greater than or equal to zero
+$\Delta S=Max$ [0.0, SAA+DISC] if SAA >= 0, (i.e. = greater of zero or the sum of the parity maintenance adjustment and the disparity correction) if the parity maintenance adjustment is greater than or equal to zero

-$\Delta$ S=Max [SAA, SAA+DISC+CGA] if SAA < 0, (i.e. = greater of the parity maintenance adjustment or the sum of the parity maintenance adjustment, the disparity correction, and the comparison group adjustment) if the parity maintenance adjustment is less than zero
+$\Delta S=Max$ [SAA, SAA+DISC] if SAA < 0, (i.e. = greater of the parity maintenance adjustment or the sum of the parity maintenance adjustment

-- 1.4.2 Commencing with the July 1, 2006 to June 30, 2007 contract year, and in each contract year thereafter, an across-the-board scale increase equal to the estimated total salary adjustment ( $\Delta S{est}$ see below) will be paid effective July 1 of each contract year.
-For example, for the 2006-2007 contract year, the $\Delta S{est}$ base salary increase will commence in July 2006.
-Starting in June 2007 and in June of each contract year thereafter, the total salary adjustment (AS) as determined by Section 1.4.1 of Schedule AA will be calculated and any increase above $\Delta S{est}$ will be paid with - retroactive effect from July 1 of the contract year with pensionable earnings reflecting the adjusted salary paid in June.
-For example, in June 2007, if the calculated AS is greater than $\Delta S{est}$ then the increase of (AS $\Delta S{est}$ ) shall be effective July 1, 2006 and paid from June 2007 forward, in addition to the payment of the required catch-up component in June 2007 without interest, retroactive to July 1, 2006.
+1.4.2 Commencing with the July 1, 2006 to June 30, 2007 contract year, and in each contract year thereafter, an across-the-board scale increase equal to the estimated total salary adjustment (ΔS{est} - see below) will be paid effective July 1 of each contract year.
+For example, for the 2006-2007 contract year, the ΔS{est} base salary increase will commence in July 2006.
+Starting in June 2007 and in June of each contract year thereafter, the total salary adjustment (ΔS) as determined by Section 1.4.1 of Schedule AA will be calculated and any increase above ΔS{est} will be paid with retroactive effect from July 1 of the contract year with pensionable earnings reflecting the adjusted salary paid in June.
+For example, in June 2007, if the calculated ΔS is greater than ΔS{est} then the increase of (ΔS - ΔS{est}) shall be effective July 1, 2006 and paid from June 2007 forward, in addition to the payment of the required catch-up component in June 2007 without interest, retroactive to July 1, 2006.

-The estimated total salary adjustment ( $\Delta S{est}$ ) will be calculated as of July 1 of each contract year for that contract year and will be determined by Section 1.4.1, with the SAA portion replaced by SAAest and the DISC portion replaced by DISCest, where SAAest and DISCest are computed early but in the same manner and on the same basis as SAA and DISC, respectively, except that DISCest is computed on SAS and TAS data (see 2.3 and 2.4) provided by the University.
+The estimated total salary adjustment (ΔS{est}) will be calculated as of July 1 of each contract year for that contract year and will be determined by Section 1.4.1, with the SAA portion replaced by SAA{est} and the DISC portion replaced by DISC{est}, where SAA{est} and DISC{est} are computed early but in the same manner and on the same basis as SAA and DISC, respectively, except that DISC{est} is computed on SAS and TAS data (see 2.3 and 2.4) provided by the University.